A guide to cloud data warehouse

 4. Lag in data processing and process to meet requirements in terms of capability, capacity or feasibility

 Analyze the process to determine data pipeline uptime, code releases, root causes of inflated costs, poor pipeline performance, and evaluation of options available to overcome these challenges.

-Cloud data warehouse strategy is a continuous improvement journey towards adoption maturity.
-And, while an increasing number of organizations are embracing cloud for their data analytics workloads, not all transition attempts will be smooth.
-There are several challenges to successful cloud migration such as pricing, security and data movement.
-Owing to the complexities involved, companies can consider working with cloud experts who can advise on the right processes and technologies to go to market faster and also help mitigate implementation risks.
+Businesses now are looking beyond the time-and-money-saving opportunities of cloud migration.
+Rather, they are considering cloud data warehousing as a sustainable approach to become more innovative, agile and successful.
+While an increasing number of organizations are embracing cloud for their data analytics workloads, not all transition attempts will be smooth.
+There are several challenges to successful cloud migration such as pricing, security, complexity, cost management, performance issues, skills gap and data movement.
+Owing to the complexities involved, companies can consider working with cloud experts or providers who can advise on the right processes and technologies to go to market faster and also help mitigate implementation risks.